 Scale Question(s) Response Options Scoring CARED Social Isolation and Loneliness Referral Tool (Newall & Menec, 2023) C = Connection Is the person lonely?
 A = Activities Do they participate in few social activities? (less than 2/month; and does not work) R = Relationships Do they rarely see their relatives, friends, neighbours, etc.? (less than 1/month) E = Emergency contact Do they lack an emergency contact?
 D = Dwelling Do they live alone and/or feel unsafe in their dwelling?
 Yes = 1 No = 0 Total scores range from 0-5.
 Higher scores = higher social isolation and loneliness.
 0 = not at risk 1-2 = lower risk but check in again 3-5 = socially isolated Lubben Social Isolation Scale (Lubben et al., 2006) How many relatives (including partner) do you see or hear from at least once a month?
 How many relatives (including partner) do you feel close to, such that you could call on them for help?
 How many relatives (including partner) do you feel at ease with that you can talk to about private matters?
 How many friends do you see or hear from at least once a month?
 How many friends do you feel close to, such that you could call on them for help?
-How many friends do you feel at ease with that you can talk to about private matters?
-None = 0; One = 1; Two = 2; Three or four = 3; Five through eight = 4; Nine or more = 5 Total scores range from 0-30.
+How many friends do you feel close to, such that you could call on them for help?
+None = 0 One = 1 Two = 2 Three or four = 3 Five through eight = 4 Nine or more = 5 Total scores range from 0-30.
 Higher scores = lower social isolation.
 Scores between 0-11 typically classified as socially isolated.
 Structural Social Isolation Scale (Menec et al., 2019; Newall and Menec 2019b; Steptoe et al., 2013) Five indicators: Not living with others Less than monthly contact with children Less than monthly contact with relatives Less than monthly contact with friends or neighbours Does not work and participates in less than 2 social activities per month Yes = 1 No = 0 Scores can range from 0-5.
 Higher scores = higher social isolation.
 Scores of 3-5 typically scored as socially isolated.